josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 Board formation rules would be documented in the operating agreement between ISOC and the LLC.

-## Trustee Term Length and Limit
+## LLC Board Member Term Length and Limit

 Term length shall be three years in length, with the possible exception of the terms for the first full formation of the LLC Board in order to establish staggered terms.

-(NOTE: THIS PART IS TBD BASED ON WG CONSENSUS) Trustees may serve no more than X consecutive years on the Board.
-This is to ensure a healthy introduction of new trustees, new ideas, and new energy onto the Board and to mitigate any potential long-term risk of ossification or conflict.
+(NOTE: THIS PART IS TBD BASED ON WG CONSENSUS) LLC Board members may serve no more than X consecutive years on the Board.
+This is to ensure a healthy introduction of new LLC Board members, new ideas, and new energy onto the Board and to mitigate any potential long-term risk of ossification or conflict.

 (NOTE: WE ALSO NEED TO DETERMINE WITH THE WG HOW PARTIAL TERMS AND REMOVAL MAY WORK - LESS IMPORTANT FOR NOW THAN DIRECTOR SOURCES AS THE 1ST ORDER OF BUSINESS.)